We Grow From SeedGolden Bough Tree Farm

 PeeGee HYDRANGEA Z4/2.5m

 Its huge cones of creamy-white flowers in August become pink to bronze in autumn.
 The blooms are ideal for drying.
-A classic.
+A cross-Canada favourite.

 Cotoneaster lucidus

 Magnificent, bomb-proof hedging.
 Will trim to any size.
-Small pink flowers, lustrous leaves, large black fruits.
-Orange-red in autumn.
+Small pink flowers, large black fruits.
+Lustrous leaves, orange-red in autumn.
 From the Altai Mts. of central Asia.
-Pretty and reliable.

 Lonicera xylosteum

-Forms a dense dark mound of finely textured foliage.
+Forms a dense dark mound of finey textured foliage.
 Use as low semi-formal hedging or mass on slopes.
 Honeysuckle flowers are an early source of hummingbird nutrient.

 Lonicera X xylosteoides